 Talent Analysis

 An offensive wizard when the puck is on his stick, Huberdeau is blessed with great hands and the creativity to make things happen on the ice.
-Equally apt at finding an open player and making a pass as he is with sliding through defensive coverage and scoring a goal himself, he is a dynamic talent with an excellent work ethic.
-As with most 18-year-old players, Huberdeau still needs to add muscle, which will only help him be more effective battling for the puck.
+Equally adept at finding an open player and making a pass as he is with sliding through defensive coverage or scoring a goal himself, Huberdeau is a dynamic talent with an excellent work ethic.
+Huberdeau continues to work hard in the weight room to add muscle and strength which will help him to win tough battles on the ice.

 Future